ValentinVignal/themed-color-palette-vscode-extension/README.md

 ## Features

-It provides a JSON Schema a lints to help you fill your `.theme.yaml` file.
+It provides a JSON Schema and lints to help you fill your `.theme.yaml` file.

 ## Requirements